 Key differences exist between these two procedures.
 This article discusses some reasons why a prosecutor might choose a grand jury over a preliminary hearing (when it's an option).
 (For more information on grand juries, check out Grand Juries on Nolo.com.)

-Unlike a preliminary hearing, held in court with the defense side present, the grand jury does not make its decision in the context of an adversary proceeding.
+Unlike a preliminary hearing held in court with the defense side present, the grand jury doesn't make its decision in the context of an adversary proceeding.
 Rather, it's a one-sided affair.

 Grand jurors see and hear only what prosecutors put before them.
 (While prosecutors technically have an obligation to present "exculpatory" evidence—evidence that suggests that a defendant might not be guilty—there's not much other than the prosecutor's conscience to enforce this rule.)
 During a preliminary hearing, the defendant can also see and cross-examine prosecution witnesses, which gives them a good preview of the prosecution's case.
 This situation doesn't present itself in the context of a grand jury.

 In part because there's no one on the "other side" to contest the prosecutor's evidence, grand juries almost always return an indictment as requested by the prosecutor.
 According to a U.S. Department of Justice study, "Grand juries are notorious for being ‘rubberstamps' for the prosecutor for virtually all routine criminal matters."
 (McDonald, William F., Plea Bargaining: Critical Issues and Common Practices (1985).)
 It's also suggested that grand juries rubber stamp prosecutors' charges because grand jurors are not adept at evaluating evidence like judges are—making it easier to convince a grand jury than a judge that the defendant should stand for trial.